French Garden Bagel (raw, vegan, gluten-free)

 Bagels are also typically steamed or boiled prior to baking.
 This raw bagel batter turns out more bread like.
 But in the world of making raw breads, one has to hold onto every yummy morsel and appreciate what is given to us!

-- Making oat flour: first make your oat flour but putting raw, gluten-free oats in your food processor, processing until it reaches a fine flour consistency.
+- Place the oats in the food processor, fitted with the “S” blade, processing until it reaches a fine flour consistency.

-- Add flax meal (make by grinding flax seeds in a coffee grinder or Bullet), coconut flour, French Garden Seasoning, and salt.
+- Add the ground flax, coconut flour, French Garden Seasoning, and salt.
 Pulse till mixed.

 - Remove the batter using 1/4 cup measuring cup.
 Roll into a ball and gently flatten.
 Using the apple corer, remove the center hole, creating a bagel shape.

-- Decrease the temperature to 105 degrees and continue to dehydrate for approx. 10 hours.
+- Decrease the temperature to 115 degrees (F) and continue to dehydrate for roughly 10 hours.